We are also interested in sleep pathologies, including effects of restricted sleep on brain and body and connections between sleep and depression.

 The research consists of four main lines: sleep homeostasis, the effects of sleep and sleep loss on human health, mechanisms of sleep and depression and zebra fish as an animal model of sleep research

-Sleep homeostasis means simply that after a period of prolonged wakefulness, we sleep longer (measured as duration of the sleep period) and deeper (measured as increase in EEG slow wave activity).
-Almost everybody has personal experince of the functioning of this process!
+Sleep homeostasis means simply that after a period of prolonged wakefulness, we sleep longer (measured as the duration of the sleep period) and deeper (measured as an increase in EEG slow wave activity).
+Almost everybody has personal experience of the functioning of this process!
 The two-process mathematical model of sleep regulation accurately describes the magnitude by which sleep is increased after different periods of wakefulness.

 But how does brain keep count of how long we have been awake, or in other words, what are the molecular mechanism of sleep homeostasis?
 That is the basic research question of our group.

 We have discovered that one of the key sites for sleep homeostasis regulation is the basal forebrain (BF), in humans Nucleus Basalis Meynert.
 During prolonged wakefulness, adenosine and nitric oxide concentrations increase first in this structure and later in the cortex.

 Lesioning of the basal forebrain cholinergic cells prevents the induction of sleep homeostasis: after a period of prolonged wakefulness, NREM sleep and delta power do not increase, neither adenosine and nitric oxide concentrations.